 It means you can’t easily migrate the user database to another service.
 Typically this leads to a slow and dragged-on migration process where users have to go through a password reset process:

 - user has to enter their current password so you can authenticate the user against Cognito

 - the user sets a new password, which is then captured in the new system

-And since some percentage of your users have lapsed and are never coming back, so you also need to (where possible) set a deadline.
-Anyone who doesn’t come back and reset their password would lose their account.
+And since some percentage of your users have lapsed and are never coming back, you also need to (where possible) set a deadline.
+Anyone who doesn’t come back and reset their password will lose their account.

 If you can’t unilaterally delete a user’s account (maybe there are legal ramifications) then be prepared for a prolonged migration process that will take years to complete… if it ever completes.

 When you create a Cognito User Pool, you have to decide what attributes you want to collect from a user during sign-up.
 Once the user pool is created, you can’t change the list of attributes.